 In January 2016, the IASB has issued amendments to IAS 12 Income Taxes to provide clarification on the requirements relating to the recognition of deferred tax assets for unrealized losses on debt instruments measured at fair value.
 The Company intends to adopt the amendments to IAS 12 in its consolidated financial statements for the annual period beginning January 1, 2017.
-The extent of the impact of adoption of the amendments has not yet been determined.
+The adoption of the amendments to IAS 12 is not expected to have a material impact on the consolidated financial statements.